 The natives may also have introduced him to vanilla and cocoa (chocolate).
 The Aztecs ate chocolate straight and bitter.
 Only in Europe did cooks add sugar and milk to produce the creamy, sweet confection we know today.

 So by all means, feel free to finish off a Columbus Day meal with some chocolate cake, or chocolate pudding or chocolate cookies.
 Or a big hunk of plain-old chocolate.
 It's in the spirit of the holiday.

-For more information on Christopher Columbus, Columbus Day and related topics, look over the links on the next page.
+For more information on Christopher Columbus, Columbus Day and related topics, look over the links below.